MiniCodeMonkey/codemonkey.io/content/posts/2019-05-01-how-we-collect-metrics.md

 ![Implementation diagram](/media/metrics.png)

-To accomplish this, we're using [Fluentbit](https://fluentbit.io) which is an excellent open-source log forwarder.
+We're using [Fluentbit](https://fluentbit.io) which is an excellent open-source log forwarder.
 The Fluentbit daemon runs on each individual server.
 It comes with a minimal CPU and memory footprint, and allows for buffering of the collected data.

 The data is recorded, tagged and then passed on to a simple web server.
 This server is responsible for storing the events in a database (for historic logging) and for sending notifications via Twilio when necessary, based on some simple rules.